borball/ocp-cluster-scaling/README.md

 #worker node information
 worker:
+  #optional, set it only if the built-in template cannot satisfy your requirement
+  #nmstate: ./nmstate-worker0.yaml

-  ## it won't create nmstateconfig if dhcp is true
+  ## it won't create NMStateConfig if dhcp is true
   dhcp: false
   hostname: worker1.compact.outbound.vz.bos2.lab
   dns: